You are hereHome >

 In the 20th century, Americans fell in love with the car.
 Driving a car became a rite of passage.
 Owning a car became a symbol of American freedom and mobility.
 And so we invested in a network of interstate highways that facilitated travel and connected the nation.

 Now we're in a new century, with new challenges and new transportation needs.
-We still love our cars, but they remind us of our dependence on foreign oil.
+We still love our cars, but we also know they harm the environment around us.
 Americans want choices for getting to work, school, shopping and more.
-With gas prices up and lifestyles changing, Americans — especially the young — are driving less.
+As lifestyles change, Americans — especially the young — are changing their driving and transportation preferences.

 By reducing traffic and pollution and increasing our options for getting around, efficient public transportation systems like intercity rail and clean bus systems would make America’s transportation future better for everyone.